07 Nov An Interview with Saranniya – 55min (Season Best) in Great Eastern Run 2019

 I’m glad, that I can encourage the younger kids (Young Champions’ Programme) and fellow athletes to work hard to achieve their goals.
 With dedication from the athlete, guidance from the Coach and encouragement/support from family and friends, one would be able to do it.

-Can you share with us on your run in breakdown in the GE Run 2019.
+Can you share with us the breakdown of your run in the GE Run 2019.

 How was the weather?